 A lot of people will tell you that the best business ideas ‘just come to them’.
 They’re probably lying.

 The best business ideas are often the result of a long analysis of the needs and desires of customers.
-Shopkeep CEO and Founder, Jason Richelson shares below some of the places you can start looking for that killer innovation for your small business.
+Shopkeep’s Founder shares below some of the places you can start looking for that killer innovation for your small business.

 1. Your Business Data